EJWang/parallelMerge/README.md

 # paralleMerge

-> A tool help to merge RNA data based on metadata JSON
+> A tool help to merge data based on metadata JSON

-> calculate the number of normal, tumor and generate the merged RNA Matrix text file
+> Calculate the number of normals and tumors

+> Generate the merged RNA Matrix text file
-> put it on your data folder with metadata then run it, no need to decompress

 ## Usage

+Put it on your folder which contain all data folders and metadata, then:

 Usage: python3 parallelMerge.py <metadata JSON>

 ## Example of shell output